 Another way to gather data about your teaching is to invite a CATL faculty consultant into the classroom to observe.
-CATL in-class observations are formative (non-evaluative); during one, the observer strives to note specific pedagogical choices you make and the effects those choices are having, by identifying patterns, observing student-to-student and faculty-to-student interactions, and documenting the time and duration of various class activities.
+CATL in-class observations are formative (non-evaluative).
+During one, the observer attends a portion of your class and takes detailed notes about the specific pedagogical choices you make and the effects those choices are having, by identifying patterns, observing student-to-student and faculty-to-student interactions, and documenting the time and duration of various class activities.

 To keep in mind

 - Any materials generated in the course of observations and consultations are considered the property of the individual instructor.